 Getting results online is all about getting your message in front of potential quality customers.
 The message you deliver should be strategically created to drive people back to your website to inform, educate, and deliver your message in a more detailed and impactful way.
 The end goal of most online marketing efforts is to get the right visitors to your website so that their interaction leads to a sale.
 Every business has a unique sales process, so the way your website supports that process will vary according to your business.
 However, the first step is always the same for everyone: Get people to your website.
 And that takes promotion and advertising your website.

 One of the easiest, cheapest, and quickest ways to get your new website launch announcement out to the world is sending an email.
 Email works well for promoting a website re-launch since you’ve been in business for a while and have had a chance to build up your list of customers and leads.
+You can craft your subject to be something along the lines of "check out our new website."
 Your list is filled with people who have had a positive experience with you and your brand, and they’ll naturally be interested in your new website.
 They’d love to get an email that lets them know about it.
 You know for sure that they’ve interacted with your old site, and this makes them most likely to be curious about what’s changed.

 Send a gamified email broadcast